ThePuzzlemaker/blog/src/posts/2021-02-22/calypso-manifesto.md

 just unequivocally and demonstrably awful.)

 > Calypso is a mostly imperative language with some functional influences that
-> is focues on flexibility and simplicity.
+> is focused on flexibility and simplicity.

 This is the tagline for Calypso on [its GitHub page][cal-gh].
 However, what does this mean, exactly?
 In this post, I'm going to explain my ideology for Calypso: